Photos: Deadly fire during wedding in northern Iraq

 A fire that raced through a hall hosting a wedding in northern Iraq killed at least 113 people and injured 150 others.

-At least 113 people were killed and more than 150 were injured when a fire broke out during a wedding at an event hall in the northern Iraqi town of Hamdaniyah, officials said early on Wednesday.
+At least 113 people were killed and more than 150 were injured when a fire broke out during a wedding at an event hall in the northern Iraqi town of Hamdaniya, officials said early on Wednesday.

 So far, 113 people have been confirmed dead, according to Nineveh Deputy Governor Hassan al-Allaq who spoke to the Reuters news agency.